protesilaos/my-website/_codelog/2022-01-03-modus-themes-port-faq.md

 Emacs and cannot maintain ports for other editors.
-I can provide a quick-and-dirty simulacrum if you give me a template, but that is not how I maintain the project: the details matter greatly (I can elaborate at great length if you need specific examples, but I won't do that here in the interest of brevity).
+I can provide a quick-and-dirty simulacrum if you give me a template, but that is not how I maintain the project: the details matter greatly (I can elaborate at length if you need specific examples, but I won't do that here in the interest of brevity).

 Each program has its own requirements so it won't always be possible---or indeed desirable---to have 1:1 correspondence between what